DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ## Usage

-Query the live JSON data in English here: https://digifacts.digibyte.help/
+For DigiFacts in English, use: https://digifacts.digibyte.help/

 For additional languages, use https://digifacts.digibyte.help/?lang=xx (Replace xx with one of the two letter language codes below.)